New Students

 I was awarded the Seal of Biliteracy in high school.
 Will I earn UW-Madison credit for this?

-While you will not earn academic credit for your Seal of Biliteracy, this credential is still valuable in the eyes of employers.
 To discuss how you can market the skills gained through earning your Seal of Biliteracy, make an appointment with the Language Directions Specialist.

 Opportunities